 Dykes A, E, F, and G are water diversion structures to limit water flowing into the internal water management ponds in the mine site area during mine operation.
 Any minor seepage through these dykes would be collected in the ponds and impose no or negligible negative effects on the surrounding environment.
 Dyke M is an internal dyke between Area 5 and Area 4.
 Any minor seepage through the dyke will be pumped back to its upstream side pond.
 Therefore, it is preferred, but not necessary, to maintain the existing permafrost beneath these dykes as long as the seepage rates through these dykes are manageable.
 A greater overall water storage capacity for the water management during mine operation is required when more water seeps through the diversion dykes.
-These dykes will be breached during mine closure or at the end of final mine closure.
+These dykes will be breached during mine closure.